2022 Uttar Pradesh Legislative Assembly election

-Legislative Assembly elections were held in Uttar Pradesh from 10 February to 7 March 2022 in seven phases to elect all 403 members for the 18th Uttar Pradesh Legislative Assembly.
+Legislative Assembly elections were held in the Indian state of Uttar Pradesh from 10 February to 7 March 2022 in seven phases to elect all 403 members for the 18th Uttar Pradesh Legislative Assembly.
 The votes were counted and the results were declared on 10 March 2022.

 Background

 The tenure of Uttar Pradesh Legislative Assembly was scheduled to end on 14 May 2022.
 The previous assembly elections were held February–March 2017.
 After the election, Bharatiya Janata Party formed the state government, with Yogi Adityanath becoming Chief Minister.